EngineerBetter/engineerbetter-hugo/content/blog/suse-caasp-on-aws.md

 - When running `skuba` on AWS the user will be `ec2-user`, not `sles`.
 - When using the AWS cloud provider integration, the cloud provider has authority on node names and addresses, so you must boostrap and join nodes using their private dns.

-So, your skuba bootstrap command will look look like this:
+So, your first `skuba` bootstrap command will look look like this:
 ```
 skuba node bootstrap --user ec2-user --sudo --target <NODE_IP/FQDN> <NODE_PRIVATE_DNS>
 ```